Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-cloud-storage.md

 - `storage.objects.delete`
 - `storage.objects.list`

-## Add a new GCS Source
+## Add a new GCS source

 To add a new GCS data source for Amplitude to draw data from, follow these steps:

 1. In Amplitude, navigate to *Data Sources* and select the desired project from the dropdown menu.
 Then click **I want to import data into Amplitude.**
 2. Select *GCS*.
-If this source doesn't appear in your list, please contact the Amplitude team.
+If this source doesn't appear in your list, contact the Amplitude team.
 3. Upload your Service Account Key file.
 This gives Amplitude the permissions to pull data from your GCS bucket.
 You can find the permissions you need to give to the GCS Service Account[here](https://help.amplitude.com/hc/en-us/articles/360061685151#create-a-gcs-service-account-and-set-permissions).
 4. After you've uploaded the Service Account Key file, enter the bucket name and folder where the data resides.
 5. Click **Next** to test the credentials.
-If all your information checks out, Amplitude will display a success message.
+If all your information checks out, Amplitude displays a success message.
 Click *Next >* to continue the process.
 6. In the *Enable Data Source* panel, name your data source and give it a description.
 (You can edit this information later, via *Settings*.)
 Then click *Save Source*.
-Amplitude will confirm you've created and enabled your source.
+Amplitude confirms that you've created and enabled your source.
 7. Click *Finish* to go back to the list of data sources.
-If you've already configured the converter, the data import will start momentarily.
+If you've already configured the converter, the data import starts in a few moments.
 Otherwise, it's time to create your data converter.

 ## Create the converter configuration